Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug3_hw.md

 4. Due to compiler optimization, some variables' values are stored in registers.
 "N/A" is shown in variables view for those optimized variables' values.
 Limitations from <a href="Debug2_ai.md">AI Engine debug with AIE emulator</a> applies.
 5. `printf()` is not supported in hardware debug.

+# Support

+GitHub issues will be used for tracking requests and bugs.
+For questions go to [support.xilinx.com](https://support.xilinx.com/).

 # License